alibaba/AndFix/README.md

 	patchManager.loadPatch();
 	```

-You should load patch as early as possible, generally, in the initialization phase of your application(such as `Application.onCreate()`),
+	You should load patch as early as possible, generally, in the initialization phase of your application(such as `Application.onCreate()`).

 3. Add patch,

 	```
 	patchManager.addPatch(path);//path of the patch file that was downloaded
 	```
 	When a new patch file has been downloaded, it will become effective immediately by `addPatch`.

 ### ProGuard